Skip to main content

 Counting cash drawers and safes are the main steps here however, unprocessed orders could also be one.
 Although non-blocking to closing a financial period, the stage serves as a notification or reminder that order(s) exist where total payments were made on order types deliver or mixed that include one or more not shipped order lines.

-You can tap the unprocessed orders step to view such order(s) and complete the checkout process properly by tapping create active shopping basket or create return.
+You can tap the unprocessed orders step to view such order(s) and complete the checkout process properly by tapping Create active shopping basket or Create return.

 IPad Pro screen

 Either choice you make here, you'll be navigated back to the basket with that order open and the respective flow to conclude it.
-For create active shopping basket (the example shown in the screenshot below), you'll need to change the order lines from order type deliver to carry out to clear it from being an unprocessed order.
+For Create active shopping basket (the example shown in the screenshot below), you'll need to change the order lines from order type deliver to carry out to clear it from being an unprocessed order.

 IPad Pro screen